 It continued its solid performance into our oat collection challenge, only taking a single pass to clean the floor.
 Bette yet, it didn't fling oats everywhere, like its counterpart the V6 did.
 Finally, the V8 did a respectable job of collecting the tufts of pet hair we laid out, tying with a handful of other models for the top score.

 Ease of Use

 Next up in our testing series was our Ease of Use metric, taking credit for 20% of the total score.
 We based the scores of the noise level of each vacuum, its ability to clean under furniture and in close to edges, as well as the different cleaning power levels available.
-The Dyson V8 again scored very well, earning an 8 out of 10 and tying for the top spot, highlighted by the chart below.
+The Dyson V8 again scored very well, tying for the top spot.

 The V8 has both a high and low power cleaning mode available to use, with the low power mode being a great option for lighter messes or when you want to conserve battery life.
 This model doesn't really have an option to turn off the rotating brush, rather you switch brush heads and have a switch on top of the brush head to adjust the amount of suction.
 Moving on to the next test, edging, the V8 did a great job, collecting all of the rice along the wall without any difficulty.

 This model of vacuum also did an excellent job at cleaning underneath furniture, earning one of the top scores of the group.
 To test this, we crafted a simulated sofa out of boxes and measured how far each model could reach under — in the case of the V8, an astonishing 37".

 This model has swivel steering, making it very maneuverable and agile.